Oridak771/DocKube-hetzner/docs/configuration/variables.md

 lb_hostname = "my-cluster.example.com"
 ```

 This is just a selection of the most commonly used variables.
-For a complete reference, see the `variables.tf` file in the repository.
+For a complete reference, see the [terraform.md](terraform.md) file.